 Early participation in the Bundled Payments for Care Improvement (BPCI) initiative was also associated with more significant changes in mean episode spending by providers than later participation.

-In 2026, CMS will launch the Transforming Episode Accountability Model (TEAM) which builds on prior bundled payment models.
+In 2026, the Centers for Medicare & Medicaid Services (CMS) will launch the Transforming Episode Accountability Model (TEAM) which builds on prior bundled payment models.